Wouldn’t it have been wonderful to take a walk with Jesus down a country road? Think about it.

 They were sad and downcast, as they were discussing the events in Jerusalem over the previous three days.

-Think about how all of Jesus’ disciples must have felt during the interim between Good Friday afternoon and when they were able to fully grasp that Jesus had risen.
-They were terrified the Jewish authorities would hunt them down next.
-As we face this coronavirus crisis, most of us are distraught and fearful too.
-Or reflect on a time in your past when you were sad or despondent.
+Think about how Jesus’ disciples must have felt during the interim between Good Friday afternoon and when they were able to fully grasp that Jesus had risen.
+They were terrified the Jewish authorities would come after them as well.

 They told him, “We were hoping that he would be the one to redeem Israel.”

 “They knew that women in their company had gone to the tomb early that morning and found the tomb empty, but had seen a “vision of angels who announced that he was alive.”
 But their senses were dulled and didn’t believe it?
 Do you, dear reader?